michaelrubens/michaelrubens.github.io/_pages/about.md

   - /about.html
 ---

-**Michael Rubens** is an Assistant Professor of Economics at UCLA.
+**Michael Rubens** is an Assistant Professor of Economics at UCLA, working in the field of Industrial Organization.
 His research covers topics related to vertical contracting, monopsony/oligopsony power, and firm-level productivity.

 [CV](/files/cv_michaelrubens.pdf){: .btn--research}